iltommi/qdb-documentation/source/index.rst

 If you are new to **quasardb** the :doc:`primer` is a good introduction.
 The :doc:`faq` may also have the information you are looking for.

- If you would like a step by step guide to install and use your first cluster, we have two tutorials in the :doc:`tutorials/index` chapter.
+Should you need a step by step guide to install and use your first cluster, we have two detailed tutorials in the :doc:`tutorials/index` chapter.

-If you are looking for specific information regarding the usage or the administration of a **quasardb** component, please read the :doc:`reference/index`.
+For specific information regarding the usage or the administration of a **quasardb** component, please read the :doc:`reference/index`.
 All the information related to development is in the :doc:`api/index` chapter.

 Is this documentation helpful?
 Let us know! (see :doc:`contact`).